RossPaterson/advent-of-code/2024/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

-The graphs are not as representative this year, as the global leaderboard is infested with LLM users.
+The early graphs are not as representative this year, as the global leaderboard is infested with LLM users.

 I have added difficulty ratings based on how long I took to solve each puzzle.